LukeShu/leaguer/docs/DesignDocument.md

     will cause a POST to the login controller) and “Go to Tournament” in which you enter a tournament title.
-This interacts with the Homepage Controller. main/edit.html
+This interacts with the Homepage Controller.

+main/edit.html
   : This page is a form for editing the server-wide configuration,
     such as the language or the graphical theme.

-users/new.html
-  : One for repeating the password, and one for email.
-This POST to
-    the Login controller.
+search/results.html
+  : Shows the results of a search.
+Each item is clickable and
+    triggers a GET request to the relevent controller method.

+messages/new_alert.html
+  : TODO

+messages/private.html
+  : TODO

 tournaments/index.html
-  : A tree-like display of matches, where each match consists of a
-    pair of teams.
-All users can click on a match to go to that match’s page.
-Host can see a gear on top left corner that represents tournament settings, it will GET the edit Tournament view.
-There will be an end button that will redirect to back to the homepage after posting to the tournament controller.
-The tournament will POST to the tournament controller. tournaments/show.html
+  : TODO: list of tournaments

+tournaments/show.html
   : Shows the information for a single tournament.
 If the user is
-    authorized, it also shows an “edit” button that triggers a the browser to GET `TournamentsController#edit()`. tournaments/new.html
+    authorized, it also shows an “edit” button that triggers a the browser to GET `TournamentsController#edit()`.
+This is a tree-like display of matches, where each match consists of a pair of teams.
+All users can click on a match to go to that match’s page.
+Host can see a gear on top left corner that represents tournament settings, it will GET `TournamentsController#edit()`.
+    There will be an “end” button that will redirect to back to the homepage after POSTing to `TournamentsController#end()`.

+tournaments/new.html
   : A form for creating a new tournament.
 The form is POSTed to
     `TournamentsController#create()`.

 tournaments/edit.html
   : A form for editing an existing tournament.
 The form is POSTed to
     `TournamentsController#update()`.

 matches/show.html
-  : A display of both teams.
-Each team's players are clickable which
+  : Shows an individual match; q display of both teams.
+Each team's
-    causes a GET for the player's profile HTML.
-A link above both teams will GET the tournament the match belongs to.
+    players are clickable which causes a GET for the player's profile HTML (`UsersController#show()`).
+A link above both teams will GET the tournament the match belongs to
+    (`TournamentsController#show()`).
 This will POST its actions to the Match controller.

-search/form.html
+TODO: What will POSTing do?

+matches/edit.html
+  : TODO: form to adit a match

+teams/index.html
+  : TODO: show list of teams

+teams/show.html
+  : TODO: show individual team

+teams/new.html
+  : MAYBE TODO: form to create a new team

+teams/edit.html
+  : TODO: form to edit a team

+users/index.html
-  : A page with a search-bar and a list of searchable tournaments that
+  : TODO: list of users

-    match the search query.
-The search-bar causes a POST to the search controller.
-Each entry is clickable and causes a GET to the entry's tournament. search/results.html
-  : A page that shows search results.
+users/new.html
+  : One for repeating the password, and one for email.
+This POST to
+    the Login controller.
+TODO: complete sentences

 users/show.html
   : A page with the user's information.
 One can view the player's
     reviews.
 If the user is viewing his/her own profile, they can edit it causing a POST to the userProfile controller.
+TODO: fix

+users/edit.html
+  : TODO

 ### CONTROLLERS